 formal artist's bio

-In addition to horn and electronics life, Brian has had a full career as a solo, chamber, and orchestral musician.
+In addition to horn and electronics life, Brian KM has had a full career as a solo, chamber, and orchestral musician.
 He has served as principal horn in performances with the University of Maryland Symphony Orchestra, the University of Maryland Wind Orchestra, the Shenandoah Conservatory Symphony Orchestra, Shenandoah Summer Music Theater Company, the Plainville Wind Ensemble, the Rapidan Orchestra, the Miami Summer Music Festival Symphony Orchestra, and the Miami Summer Music Festival Opera Orchestra.
+In addition to those appointments, he has played a section horn player for the Hawaiʻi Symphony Orchestra and the Melbourne Opera.
 He is an active participant in the chamber music community wherever he lives and has been a regular member of many groups.

-After his collegiate training, Brian was appointed as the Principal Horn of the United States Navy’s “U.S. Pacific Fleet Band” in Pearl Harbor, Hawaiʻi and served under the baton of Fleet Bandmaster Lieutenant Commander Kelly Cartwright.
+After his collegiate training, Brian KM was appointed as the Principal Horn of the United States Navy’s “U.S. Pacific Fleet Band” in Pearl Harbor, Hawaiʻi.
 While serving in the Navy, he was a featured soloist and regular horn player for the organization’s premiere brass quintet, “Harbor Brass” and wind quintet, “Trade Winds”.
 During his service in the United States Navy, Brian completed multiple international and domestic tours, providing musical support for hundreds of diplomatic, military, and outreach events.
 He participated in the Oʻahu Joint Military Service Band Concert in 2019, serving as principal horn for military members in the Navy, Air Force, Marine Corps, Army, and National Guard.
 In 2018, he was selected to perform at the Midwest Band Conference as a member of a Navy-wide chamber ensemble.
 He received the National Medal of Arts “for personifying excellence in music and service to country”.